Eye on It: Critical reception

 However, some critics were less favorable.
 Jesus Freak Hideout gave the album three-point-five out of five in both reviews, with Roger Gelwicks writing that "Despite its weaknesses, Eye on It is a testament to good old-fashioned musicianship that gives credit to Whom it is due; the mark of an endearing album, no matter what the genre or time."
 Indie Vision Music's Jonathan Andre rated the album three out of five, but praised TobyMac's ability to continually reinvent himself and speak to young people everywhere.
 Calvin Moore of The Christian Manifesto, however, was highly negative, rating the album one-point-five out of five.
 The reviewer, Calvin Moore, stated that "While this project isn't everything that is wrong with Christian pop music, it is that saccharine, surface-level mediocre sound that appeals to far too many Christians.
 With a few exceptions, this endeavor is wholly forgettable."
 Moore did find reason to praise "Lose Myself", feeling that it is the one track "showcases Toby Mac doing what he does well."

 Commercial performance

 The album debuted at No. 1 on the Billboard 200 chart selling 69,000 copies in total.
 Out of these, 35,000 were digital downloads.
 This was TobyMac's first No. 1 and only the third Christian album to open at that position.
 It also was No. 1 on the Christian Albums charts.
 According to Billboard, this was the first time a Christian album opened in the top spot on the 200 chart since LeAnn Rimes' You Light Up My Life: Inspirational Songs in 1997.
 The album beat out the hip-hop group Slaughterhouse's album Welcome to: Our House.
 In its second week of release, the album fell to No. 8 selling 26,000 copies, bringing the total to 95,000 copies.
 The album has sold 266,000 copies in the US as of June 2015.

+Remix album

+On November 4, 2014, tobyMac released Eye'm All Mixed Up, a remix consisting of ten songs from Eye on It worked on by artists such as Capital Kings, Soul Glow Activatur, and Telemitry.